 Center on Budget and Policy Priorities (CBPP) Report on the Estate Tax

 CBPP released a report on May 26, 2011 calling on Congress to allow the current estate tax regime to expire at the end of 2012.
 The report concludes that weakening the tax beyond the 2009 levels is unaffordable and unnecessary given the country's financial circumstances.

 The Tax Policy Center provides a number of resources detailing the estate tax's revenue impact and potential options for reform.

-The Congressional Budget Office (CBO) issued a report in July 2004 examining the estate tax and its incentive effect on charitable giving.
+CBO issued a report in July 2004 examining the estate tax and its incentive effect on charitable giving.